skip to content

 Foraminifera slide from the Charles Elcock collection (Whipple Museum)

 Some options for obtaining funding are given on this page.
-See Cambridge Funding Search for details of other awards that are available.
+See the Cambridge Funding Search for details of other awards that are available.

 We recommend that you apply for all funding for which you are eligible.
 Do not wait for the outcome of one application before submitting other applications.